Men's & Women's Health

 How care differs: Women who go through menopause before age 45 have a higher chance of developing the disease, Mielke says.
 So women with early menopause could consider hormone replacement therapy until they’re 51, the average age of natural menopause.
 In addition, being overweight is more likely to contribute to dementia in women than in men, according to an article in the journal Gender Medicine, so controlling weight may be especially important for females.
 (Read about drugs used to treat Alzheimer's.)

 Parkinson’s Disease: Undertreated in Women

 Men are more likely than women to develop Parkinson’s.
 Researchers aren’t sure why, though some suspect estrogen may have a protective effect in women.

-How symptoms differ: It often takes longer to diagnose the disease in women, partly because their early symptoms are more subtle, according to Boston University researchers.
+How symptoms differ: It often takes longer to diagnose the disease in women, partly because their early symptoms are more subtle, according to Boston University research.
 Women with Parkinson’s are more likely to present with tremor (unlike men, who display bradykinesia, or unusually slow or rigid movement) and are more likely to report depression.

 How care differs: Perhaps because it’s easier to miss the early stages of Parkinson’s in women, they are less likely to get proper treatment.
 For example, they are 22 percent less likely to see a neurologist.
 And they need more close monitoring while on levodopa, the most effective drug, because they’re prone to shaking and other side effects, says Irene Malaty, M.D., director of the National Parkinson Foundation Center of Excellence at the University of Florida in Gainesville.
-Women also tend to wait longer for deep brain stimulation—electrodes surgically implanted into the brain—though that can help them, too.
+Women also tend wait longer for deep brain stimulation—electrodes surgically implanted into the brain—though that can help them, too.